-Cars and Coffee, whats it all about then?
+Cars & Coffee - what is it all about then?

-What originally started as a small weekly, early-morning meet in Irvine, California has turned into a worldwide phenomenon.
+Cars & Coffee originally started as a small, weekly and early-morning meet in Irvine, California but has turned into a worldwide phenomenon.

-Everyone from cyclists on their way for a Sunday morning ride to thise poor souls on their way to braving the retail park are likely to swing by for a brew, a butty and some quality conversation, and as the site fills, so do the distractions.
-Since this is a "come one, come all" kind of event attendees are likely to see classic rally cars sitting next to supercars, and importantly all points in between.
+Amongst the hardcore motoring enthusiasts, we see everyone from cyclists on their way to a Sunday morning ride to those poor souls en route to buy wallpaper at the retail park turning up.
+You are all welcome to swing by for a coffee, a fresh breakfast roll and some good quality conversation.
+As the site fills, you will see how this really is a "come one, come all" kind of event.
+Attendees are likely to see classic rally cars sitting next to supercars and maybe the odd Micra in between.

 If you are looking at your car thinking "nobody will want to see that", please just turn up.
 Some of the vehicles that have previously received the most attention have been those with bad paintwork and a value under £1000.

 If the cars are not enough to get you out of bed on a Sunday morning, maybe the bacon will help!